Acute, chronic and recurrent candida overgrowth and thrush: restoring balance and addressing root causes

 Your functional medicine practitioner will complete an indepth investigation into all aspects of your life, sleep, and health to identify the root cause of your issue.
 A thrush functional medicine plan will be tailored to your specific set of circumstances, and may include a range of herbal, supplementary, lifestyle and dietary recommendations, such as:

 While the above is a broad overview of candida overgrowth or thrush functional medicine solutions, no one person is alike, which is why at Melbourne Functional Medicine, we provide a personalised healthcare service to people with health issues like candida.
-Over 6 months, you’ll get a personalised healthcare plan from your practitioner, alongside the support of your health coach, who will help you implement your plan so you can feel great again.
+During our program, you’ll get a personalised healthcare plan from your practitioner, alongside the support of your health coach, who will help you implement your plan so you can feel great again.

 Why do I keep getting thrush?
 Can stress cause thrush?